Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Tampa Bay is winless against the spread, and 2-1 overall, away from home.

-- The Buccaneers are winless ATS (0-2) as 4.5-point favorites or more away from home.
+- The Buccaneers are winless ATS (0-2) away from home as 4.5-point favorites or more.

-- Tampa Bay has gone over the total once in three road games this season.
+- Tampa Bay has hit the over once in three road games this season.

 Powered by Data Skrive.